ankschoubey/old-blog/_posts/2021-04-22-applied-info.md

 Then you scrutinize it.
 By thinking you find the solutions yourself and rely less on other sources.

+## Implementation Thoughts

+- 2022 Oct 14: You don’t consume something that’s not a problem.
+- 2022 Oct 14: You find and fix problems and or goals.
+Mind has limited space.

 [^1]: Tim Ferriss